-- taxes borne are a cost to the Company; and - taxes collected are generated by the operations of the Company and which companies are obliged to administer on behalf of the Government (e.g. income tax under PAYE, employees' national insurance contributions).
+- taxes borne are a cost to the Group; and - taxes collected are generated by the operations of the Group and are those taxes which companies are obliged to administer on behalf of government (e.g. income tax under PAYE, employees' national insurance contributions).